 - This clean pot also can be used as an airbrush holder

-The inorganic pigments contained in airbrush colors are not broken down by the body and therefore accumulate over time.
+The inorganic pigments contained in airbrush paints are not broken down by the body and therefore accumulate over time.
 For this reason, a breathing mask and protective goggles should be worn.
 Ensure adequate ventilation during work and preferably use gloves.
 But make sure that these are thin and do not hinder you in your project, because of course airbrushing requires a good portion of “feeling” when regulating the pressure.

-What are known manufacturers of airbrush paints?
+Which are well-known manufacturers of airbrush paints?

 - Vallejo: The company Vallejo offers the user a wide range of colors for almost every area.
-So model makers get their money’s worth as well as do-it-yourselfers who work with different materials like metal and plastic.
+So model makers get their money’s worth, as well as do-it-yourselfers who work with different materials like metal and plastic.

-Which Colors to use for Airbrush?
+Which Paints can I use for Airbrush?